Step 27 – Deceased Estate Administration Guide

 Read More

-27.1 Why is Grant of Probate or Letters of Administration Needed?
+27.1 Why Is a Grant of Probate or Letters of Administration Needed?

-By now you have determined the total estate value by having compiled a detailed list of all the money, property, real estate, personal belongings, chattels, other valuables and any debts of the deceased person.
-The simplyEstate Assets & Liabilities Inventory helps you to put this together and determine what forms part of the estate based on the ownership of each asset, liability and personal belonging.
+By now, you would have determined the total Estate value by having compiled a detailed list of all the money, property, real estate, personal belongings, chattels, other valuables and any debts of the deceased person.
+The simplyEstate Assets & Liabilities Inventory helps you to put this together and automatically calculate what forms part of the Estate based on the ownership of each asset, liability and personal belonging.

-Generally speaking, a Grant of Probate or Letters of Administration will be requested each time you request a transfer of property or release of funds into the ‘Estate of the Late’ bank account or estate for finalising and distribution.
-An ‘Estate of the Late’ bank account should be opened while you wait for probate, which is covered in Steps 19.8 – Why Open an ‘Estate of the Late’ Bank Account and 30.1 – Set-up the Deceased Estate.
+Generally speaking, a Grant of Probate or Letters of Administration will be requested each time you request a transfer of property or release of funds into the 'Estate of the Late' bank account or Estate for finalising and distribution.
+An 'Estate of the Late' bank account should be opened while you wait for probate, which is covered in Steps 19.12 – Why Open an 'Estate of the Late' Bank Account and 30.3 – Set Up Estate Bank Account (Estate of the Late Account).

 Some reasons why organisations and companies will ask for the Grant of Probate or Letters of Administration are to:- know that the deceased person has actually passed away and this was confirmed by the Supreme Court;